KetchupJL/KetchupJL.github.io/_posts/2025-09-21-backtesting.md

 pin: true
 ---

-Understood — you want this written like a **professional quant research blog**, not casual or flashy.
-That means:

-* No emojis.
-* Tight structure, with clear section headers.
-* Formal but readable tone — like a working paper distilled for a technical blog.
-* Detail where it matters (dataset, methodology, findings, implications).

-Here’s a refined draft with more depth and polish:

----

 # Strategy Backtesting for Low-Cap Solana Tokens

 Trading in low-cap Solana tokens is defined by asymmetry.
 The majority fail within minutes, but a minority deliver extreme multiples.
 The role of a systematic strategy is to cut exposure to the former and stay alive long enough to capture the latter.